lethain/staff-eng/src/markdown/guides/network-of-peers.md

 ## Quality over quantity

 A coworker once told me the story of someone determined to make their name in Business Development, who would fly from SF to NYC with a list of people they wanted to meet.
-They’d look for tweets and Foursquare checkins for where those people might be that night, go there, buy a drink and pretend to serendipitously meet them.
+They’d look for tweets and Foursquare check-ins for where those people might be that night, go there, buy a drink and pretend to serendipitously meet them.
 On a good night, they’d try to meet six or more new connections this way.

 It goes without saying that you shouldn’t do that -- it’s a total violation of boundaries.
 Further, doing this doesn’t even make sense: when it comes to building a network of peers, volume doesn’t matter.
 Instead focus on slowly building with folks you genuinely trust, respect and are inspired by.
 That’s what’ll create a truly powerful network to help you solve the hardest problems and trickiest situations that come your way.